yaopen4/open-knesset-frontend-2.0/docs/DEV TO DOs/FEATURES.md

 - [V] Navigation to individual Knesset member pages.
 - [V] Updated design with card-based layout.
 - [ ] Individual member detail pages with full information.
-- [ ] Photos of Members of Knesset and political parties.
+- [ ] Photos of MK.
-- [ ] Links t o party websites and Wikipedia pages.
+- [ ] Links to party websites and Wikipedia pages.
-- [ ] Display whether an MK votes according to their stated positions.

 ## Ministries - משרדי ממשלה
-- [ ] List of current Ministries.
+- [ ] List of Ministries in current Knesset.
 - [ ] Specific ministry page - past ministers, office names and other details.
 - [ ] Ministry-related legislation and activities.